Swiss director Luc Bondy dies at 67

-VIENNA Swiss director Luc Bondy, whose work influenced theatres across Europe, has died at the age of 67, the Paris-based Odeon theatre, which he had headed since 2012, announced on Saturday.
+VIENNA Swiss director Luc Bondy, whose work influenced theaters across Europe, has died at the age of 67, the Paris-based Odeon theater, which he had headed since 2012, announced on Saturday.

 "Although ill from his early years, he gave up nothing, working tirelessly, suffering but still tirelessly at work.